Lcondren/Countries-API/README.md

 ![Countries-API](Screenshot03.png)
 ![Countries-API](Screenshot04.png)

-The design of the programme I used three classes:
+The design of the programme I used the below APIs:

-1. The Server Class – to set up the Server and the port to be used for when clients are looking to join
+1. Countries API -  To get the name of the countries, flag, currency and population
-2. The Client Class -  to set up clients that can access the server, let them type in their names, allow them to write messages on the server, by using Threads with Client Handler
+2. Weather using latitude and longitiude API -  To get the real time weather information of the countries based on the country's latitude and longitude
-3. The ClientHandler Class – to set up the threads, allow the messages from the clients be read in the server by using a BufferedReader
+3. Exchange-Rate API - Used to get the conversion rate of the country's currency aganist the Euro